Nonye2K3/chia/INSTALL.md

 chia stop all -d
 deactivate

-#Upgrading from Beta 15 to Beta 16 requires a switch from master to main
+#Upgrading from Beta 15 to Beta 16 or 17 requires a switch from master to main

 git checkout main
 git pull